digitalpublicsquare/documents/Religious Intolerance/Privacy Policy.md

 *LAST UPDATED: October 30, 2020*

-_The legally binding privacy policy and terms of use are provided in the English language.
+_The legally binding Privacy Policy and Terms of Use are provided in the English language.
 The translation below is provided solely for convenience.
-In the event of any discrepancy, the terms and conditions outlined in the English version shall prevail._
+Unless otherwise prescribed by applicable law, in the event of any discrepancy between the English version of the Privacy Policy and Terms of Use and the translation provided below, the English version shall prevail._

 Digital Public Square (“DPS”, “we” or “us” or “our”) is committed to protecting the privacy of visitors to our  websites located at www.[maunghmangyi.com](maunghmangyi.com) (the “Site”).
 The Site includes all downloadable applications,  features, functionality, content, or information that is made available or provided on the Site and any other  media form, media channel, mobile website, or mobile application related or connected thereto.
 We  respect the privacy of our users and to further our mission, we endeavor to provide you with all relevant  information prior to collecting your personal information.